sjeetSingh/W4-Social-Network-Using-PHP/README.md

-# A Message Board using PHP and a Database
+# A Message Board using PHP and MySQL

 Project Description:
 The project4 directory contains the file createDB.sql, which contains the SQL description of the tables: users and posts, that have the following schema: